2025 ASO Skills Expo Presenter Bios

 Louise is actively involved and committed to the ongoing glaucoma clinical research, having presented at international conferences, with papers that have been published in peer-reviewed journals.

-Katrina holds a Bachelor of Business majoring in Industrial Relations, and a Masters of Business Administration from Newcastle University.
+She holds a Bachelor of Business with a major in Industrial Relations and a Master of Business Administration from Newcastle University.

 Find Katrina on social media: